Grain Handling Facility at Freeman

 Work was also done to determine whether any vapors from contaminated soil are entering buildings and affecting air quality within closed spaces, known as vapor intrusionThe results showed that vapors currently don’t pose a risk with treatment systems in place and with current contamination levels.

 Ecology received the draft remedial investigation in September 2018, and returned comments to Cenex and UP.
-They requested another year to revise the remedial investitgation and complete more work to help them write the feasibility study.
+They requested another year to revise the remedial investigation and complete more work to help them write the feasibility study.

 We approved the extension under the condition that Cenex and UP complete an interim cleanup action to capture contamination and slow groundwater plume movement.
 They proposed to drill a new well to pump out contaminated groundwater downgradient from the plume.
 The contaminated water will be treated on the grain handling facility property using activated carbon.
 Finally, the clean, treated water will return back underground using four new wells upgradient of the contaminated groundwater.
 The draft interim action work plan and related State Environmental Policy Act documents (Checklist | Determination of Non-significance) were available for public review February 12 through March 13, 2020.
 We responded to one set of comments and finalized the documents.
-The interim action work began in 2020, and the system is expected to be operating in March 2021.
+The interim action work began in 2020, and the system began operating in July 2021.

 We held a comment period for the draft Remedial Investigation and Feasibility Study (RI/FS) January 4 through February 2, 2021.
 You can learn more in the public notice that was mailed to the surrounding community.
 We responded to comments from four people and finalized the document without further changes.